tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-flight/copy.md

 IMAGE SPEC

-    NOTE that a default registry of `registry.hub.docker.com` is used.
+    NOTE that a default registry of `registry.cplane.cloud` is used.

     Valid images can be defined using the grammar